 By Laura Fenton

-Opinel pocket knives are iconic—Ernest Hemingway and Pablo Picasso both carried one.
+Opinel pocket knives are iconic.
+Pablo Picasso used the No. 5 Opinel to carve statues.
 The Victoria and Albert Museum deemed the Opinel one of the 100 best designed objects in the world and Opinels reside in the Museum of Modern Art’s permanent collection.
 The wood-handled, folding knives have been manufactured in Savoie, France since 1897, and their simple, timeless design has remained unchanged in all those years.
 Opinel is known and loved around the world because with many sizes and shapes they can accommodate many tasks from pruning bushes to opening a cardboard box.
 Their light weight and gentled tapered handles make them a dream to use.
 Plus, they are also relatively affordable.

 Opinel knives are made to last a lifetime (or even two), but they do require some simple maintenance (the ones with a carbon steel blade, in particular, need special handling).
 Here’s how to keep your Opinel in tip-top condition so that it stays in use and out of the landfill: